Standardized Testing Requirements & Policies

 • Applicants reporting results from the ACT should include scores from the English, Mathematics, Reading, and Science sections as well as a Composite Score.
 The writing section is optional.

-• Applicants reporting results from AP or IB exams should include scores from all subject exams completed prior to applying.
+• Applicants not reporting results from the ACT or SAT should report results from all AP or IB subject exams completed prior to applying.
 There is no minimum number of subject-based exam scores required.

 • Applicants may report “super-scored” results from the SAT or ACT, i.e. their highest section scores or a recalculated ACT composite score from across multiple test administrations.